 Rebalance your portfolio regularly

 Over time, your investments may fall out of sync with the original asset allocation.
-You may also want to restructure the allocation.
-Re-assess the investment portfolio every six months or annually.
-Try not to tinker with the portfolio at short intervals of time – it’s also important to give time to investments.
+You may also want to restructure investment allocation.
+Re-assess your portfolio every six months or annually.
+Try not to tinker with your investment portfolio at short intervals of time – it’s also important to give time to investments.

 This article was written by Funding Societies, the first peer-to-peer (P2P) financing platform in Malaysia.
 We provide working capital financing for small and medium-sized enterprises (SMEs); we also offer investment opportunities with returns up to 14% per year.
 To learn more about us, click on our website here.